 Avionics Technicians must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Avionics Technicians need abilities such as written comprehension, oral expression, and oral comprehension in order to perform their job at a high level.
+For example, Avionics Technicians need abilities such as oral comprehension, written comprehension, and oral expression in order to perform their job at a high level.
 The list below shows several important abilities for Avionics Technicians, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.